 New typhoid Vi conjugate vaccines (TCVs) have great potential to address the limitations of the existing vaccines.
 TCVs strengthen the immunogenic properties of the ViCPS vaccine and have been found to elicit strong, long-lived immune responses in both infants and children.
 These vaccines are of particular interest to the global health community because, unlike the existing vaccines, they could be delivered to children younger than two years as part of routine childhood immunization programs.
 In November 2017, Gavi announced a US$85 million funding window to support the introduction of typhoid conjugate vaccines in developing countries in 2019 and 2020.

-The leading TCV candidate, Typbar-TCV®, is manufactured by Bharat Biotech.
+The leading TCV vaccine, Typbar-TCV®, is manufactured by Bharat Biotech.
 It is administered in a single dose.
-Approved for children six months of age and older, Typbar-TCV is currently licensed in India and Nepal.
+Approved for children six months of age and older, Typbar-TCV is currently licensed in India, Nepal, Cambodia, and Nigeria.
 As of early 2018, the vaccine is undergoing two phase IV post-licensure trials.
-Typbar-TCV was prequalified by WHO in late 2017.
+Typbar-TCV was prequalified by WHO in late 2017 and recommended by WHO in 2018.

 Another advanced TCV candidate is called PedaTyph™, which is manufactured by Bio-Med and is licensed in India for children three months of age and older.
 Efficacy trials of PedaTyph have found more than 90 percent efficacy against typhoid.
 However, it has not been submitted for WHO prequalification.
 Nine other TCV candidates are in various stages of development.

 World Health Organization recommendations